 MLK Educational Workshops

 Get an early start on your credits for the Student Leadership Institute by attending these outstanding MLK-themed workshops.
-Students must register through the SLI website beginning Monday, January 14 to receive SLI credit.
-Don't forget to bring a lunch!
+Students can register through the SLI website to receive SLI credit.
 These workshops are open to the IC and Ithaca community.